Need an attorney and don’t know where to turn, turn to the Lawyer Referral & Information Service of the Dayton Bar Association.

 Can you answer my legal question?

-The LRS cannot provide legal advice or legal service.
+The LRIS cannot provide legal advice or legal service.

 Why do I only receive one Attorney's name at a time?